1/2cupchopped Italian flat leaf parsleyplus more for garnish

 Instructions

-Prepare the Steak: Place each steak between two sheets of plastic wrap and pound out to about 1/4-inch thickness using a meat tenderizer.
+Prepare the Steak: Place each of the 3 pounds top round steaks between two sheets of plastic wrap and pound out to about 1/4-inch thickness using a meat tenderizer.

-Assemble the Rolls: Lay 4–5 slices of salami down the center of each steak, stopping about 1/4 inch from the edges.
-Combine the parsley and basil, divide evenly among the steaks, and sprinkle over the salami.
-Place one hard-boiled egg in the center of each.
+Assemble the Rolls: Lay 4–5 slices of 3/4 pound sliced Genoa salami down the center of each steak, stopping about 1/4 inch from the edges.
+Combine the 1/2 cup chopped Italian flat leaf parsley and 1/2 cup chiffonaded fresh basil, divide evenly among the steaks, and sprinkle over the salami.
+Place one of the 6 hard-boiled eggs in the center of each.

 Roll and Tie: Fold in the sides, roll tightly, and secure both ends with kitchen twine.

-Brown the Braciole: In a large skillet, heat olive oil over medium heat.
+Brown the Braciole: In a large skillet, heat 1/4 cup extra-virgin olive oil over medium heat.
 Brown the steak packets on all sides, then remove to a plate.

 Make the Sauce: Drain excess oil, leaving about 2 tablespoons and all browned bits.
-Sauté onion until translucent.
-Add garlic and cook 1–2 minutes.
-Stir in tomato paste, San Marzano tomatoes, water, herbs, bay leaves, salt, pepper, and sugar.
+Sauté 1 small yellow onion until translucent.
+Add 4 cloves garlic and cook 1–2 minutes.
+Stir in 2 tablespoons tomato paste, 1 28-ounce can San Marzano tomatoes, mashed or crushed, 1 14-ounce can of water, Small handful fresh basil leaves, 1 tablespoon chopped fresh oregano, 2 dried bay leaves, Salt and freshly ground black pepper, and Pinch of sugar.

 Simmer: Nestle the braciole into the sauce, cover, and simmer gently for 1–2 hours, turning occasionally until the meat is fork-tender.